Insality/druid/api/druid_instance_api.md

 component will be not processed on the input step.
 The passed array is not modified; children are included recursively.

+The filter is scoped to the caller: on the `druid` instance it affects all components, on the `self.druid` inside a component it affects this component subtree only.

 - **Parameters:**
 	- `[whitelist_components]` *(table|druid.component[]|nil)*: The array of component to whitelist, nil to clear it